Student Representatives to the

 Georgetown Day

-Eva is a sophomore at Georgetown Day and has volunteered at EcoAction since 2023.
+Eva is a student at Georgetown Day and has volunteered at EcoAction since 2023.
 Eva is excited to promote sustainability through the student committee.
 Eva organized a phone banking initiative that made 10,000 calls to potential voters in Georgia.
 She is also on the board of the Jewish Youth Climate Movement—a Gen-Z led group committed to climate justice.
 In her free time, she enjoys hiking, running, biking, and playing soccer in Arlington’s outdoors.